Muyi Muborak Madrasah

 The Muyi Muborak Madrasah, literally the 'school of the sacred hair' is a 16th century CE madrasah was originally built as a Khanqah for the dervishes.
 The building was intended to give pilgrims shelter in residential hujras (chambers).
 The origin of the name relates to a relic attribute to the prophet Muhammad.
 It is believed that the museum contains a hair strand belonging to the prophet Muhammad himself.

 At some point during the 17th century CE it was converted in to a madrasah for students.
-Today the Mui Mubarak madrasah serves as a library.
-It contains more than 20 thousand manuscripts, lithographs of spiritual content, translations of the Koran in more than 30 languages and thousands of books and manuscripts.
+Today the Muyi Muborak Madrasah (also spelled Muyi Muborak, Moʻyi Muborak, Moyie Mubarak) serves as a library.
+It contains more than 20 thousand manuscripts, lithographs of spiritual content, translations of the Holy Koran in more than 30 languages and thousands of books and manuscripts.

-The building is an almost square, built with baked bricks.
+Muyi Muborak Madrasah exhibits architectural features characteristic of Islamic Central Asian institutions, though it is relatively modest in scale.
+The structure is almost square in its plan.
+It is built primarily of baked brick.
 The entrance to the library-museum is from the identical eastern and western facades.
+The building has two main facades (on the eastern and western sides), each with three arches; in each, the central arch serves as the entrance, flanked by decorative arches.
+On the western side there are two large windows enlarging the facade beyond the symmetrical arch scheme.
 Both, eastern and western, facades have three arches, with the central arch being the entrance flanked with two decorative arches.
 The only difference between the eastern and western facades is the two large windows on the western side.

 circa 530 CE